Decentralized Finance (DeFi)

 While limited, the infrastructure segment is also seeing activity from traditional banks, as they experiment with blockchain technology in their own internal processes or to trial DeFi projects.
 Another notable incumbent is the Ethereum Foundation (a non-profit dedicated to supporting the Ethereum blockchain), home to the most number of DeFi projects.
 Startups in the infrastructure segment have garnered the most funding as Ethereum challengers emerge, offering high performance at a lower cost.

 Most disruptors operate as decentralized autonomous organizations (DAOs), a non-hierarchical governance structure where holders of the DeFi project’s native token are able to vote on strategic and operational matters of the DAO.
-Further, given the relatively young age of the disruptors (and the industry itself), most DeFi startups are at an early/seed stage.
+Further, given the relatively young age of the disruptors (and the industry itself), most DeFi startups are at an minimum viable product/go-to-market stage.

 Incumbents